ymdarake/practical-common-lisp/elements/README.md

 - invoke error on REPL to dive into debugger mode. `q` to quit.
 - `(load "/path/to/file")` to load file (on REPL).
 - or `C-c C-l` on the file.
+- `M-p` to recall previous commands on REPL.